CNN on `Top': In Search of Scalable & Lightweight Image-based Jet Taggers: Methodology

 To circumvent this without changing the hyperparameters of the original EfficientNet architecture (and using the prescribed values of $\alpha$, $\beta$, and $\gamma$), we use negative $\phi$ values to scale down the input resolution.
 The smallest resolution thus achieved is $36\times 36$.
 Any smaller, and the bottlenecks within the network would not hold without modification.
-We choose the starting resolution to be $40\times 40$ (in accordance with the resolution of the simulated calorimeter), corresponding to $\phi\simeq -12.33$.
-A larger version was also created with $64\times 64$ inputs, for $\phi\simeq -8.96$\footnote{Similar efforts can be found here: \url{https://github.com/qubvel/efficientnet/issues/26}}.
+We choose the starting resolution to be $36\times 36$, corresponding to $\phi = -13$, then repeatedly increase $\phi$ by 1 to get the rest of the configurations.
+We thus create 5 variants, the last one corresponding to $\phi = -9$\footnote{Similar efforts can be found here: \url{https://github.com/qubvel/efficientnet/issues/26}}.
 The other important parameter to set is the dropout probability, which is gradually increased from $B_0$ to $B_7$, as more regularization is needed for larger networks.
-We linearly extrapolated these values using the width and depth coefficients and used the corresponding values for our networks.
-Evidently, the much smaller size of our networks resulted in significantly less dropout regularization.
+We linearly extrapolated these values using the width and depth coefficients and found that for input array widths $<90$, we do not need dropouts.
 Altogether, we will denote this smaller architecture as EfficientNet-Small (\textit{EffNet-S}) for this work.
 For these values of $\phi$, every block appears only once in the smaller \textit{EffNet-S} structures.
 We have thus indexed the blocks `$i$-A' ($i=1,\,2,\,\ldots$), to keep the possibility of larger networks open\footnote{This raises an obvious question: as these CNNs were fine-tuned to detect specific \textit{shapes} (with detail) from larger images, unlike in our case—where the jet-images are smaller and are mere representations with a much larger importance to finer structures—could it be possible to systematically search for and create versions of scalable networks for this specific task, albeit smaller?
 Though intriguing, this question is outside the scope of the present work.
 However, glimpses of this possibility may be perceived from the present analysis.}.
 Table (\ref{tab:effnetConfig}) lists the input dimensions for this architecture for two different input resolutions: $40\times 40$ and $64\times 64$.